berkolmez/berkolmez.github.io/_pages/about.md

 *Keywords: Service Operations, Multi-Channel Operations, Stochastic Models*

 Hi, I’m Berk!
+I'm in the job market for the 2025-2026 academic year.
 My research focuses on the operational challenges that arise when providers offer services both in-person and online.
 To develop insights that lead to more efficient and equitable service systems, I explore these issues from multiple angles—the provider's, the customer's, and the policymaker's—using both theory (queueing models) and data-driven approaches.

 Outside of research, I enjoy art house films and love sharing my takes on [Letterboxd](https://letterboxd.com/berkolmez/).
 You might also find me on [Strava](https://www.strava.com/athletes/144034223) discovering new bike paths.